aio-libs/aiohttp/docs/client.rst

 If you have the certificate in PEM format, you can convert it to DER with e.g. ``openssl x509 -in crt.pem -inform PEM -outform DER > crt.der``.

-Tip: to convert from a hexadecimal digest to a binary bytestring, you can use :attr:`binascii.unhexlify`::
+Tip: to convert from a hexadecimal digest to a binary byte-string, you can use :attr:`binascii.unhexlify`::

   >>> md5_hex = 'ca3b499c75768e7313384e243f15cacb'